 The Mexico City colonia’s of Roma and Condesa are foodie havens with overwhelming food choices.
 There are countless fondas (small eateries), restaurants, street food stalls and taquerías to try, offering all types of delicious Mexican cuisine.
 My foodie nose is always leading me to yummy treats, but tacos are my favorite.
 Mexico City is one of the best places to eat authentic Mexican street tacos because here you will find regional specialty tacos from across Mexico.
-If you want to try several types of tacos in the same day a great idea is to take one of our Mexico City taco tours in Centro Histórico or Condesa, many types of tacos from various regions of Mexico are represented on our city food tours.
+Recently, we were fortunate to have Shaun from thislifeintrips.com join us on our Taste of Condesa and then document the experience on his excellent blog, which you can read here.
+If you want to try several types of tacos from the city’s best taquerías in the same day a great idea is to take one of our Mexico City food tours.

 Tacos taste delicious and make for a quick meal, a snack or just a tasty bite!
 I have compiled a list of some of the best taquerías in Colonia Roma and Condesa so you know where to go for heavenly tacos.